 For dinner, enjoy a stop at the family-owned Gafford Restaurant for some delicious fare including the famous Mabel’s Fried Chicken, the signature Rib Eye Steak or also the local Catch of the Day complemented by locally sourced fresh greens and veggies.
 If it’s your thing, also order a glass of their famous Pineapple Martini.

 Walk along Stuart’s Riverwalk during sunset, courtesy Discover Martin

 The next morning wake up to Sunday brunch at the Osceola Street Café.
 Start with a full espresso bar selection or go for the delicious breakfast menu.
-Sunday brunch serves up Shrimp & Grits, Biscuits and Gravy, Eggs Benedict or the tempting French Toast made with fresh sourdough bread.
+Sunday brunch serves up Shrimp & Grits, Biscuits and Gravy, Eggs Benedict, or also the tempting French Toast made with fresh sourdough bread.

-Later, walk to the Stuart Green Market where the community congregates and you’ll have the chance to take home some fresh goods.
-Located next to City Hall on the St. Lucie waterfront, the farmer’s market sets the stage for top quality produce, fresh flowers, homemade baked breads and pastries and artisan crafts.
+Later, walk to the Stuart Green Market where the community congregates and you’ll also have the chance to take home some fresh goods.
+Located next to City Hall on the St. Lucie waterfront, the farmer’s market sets the stage for top-quality produce, fresh flowers, homemade baked bread and pastries, and artisan crafts.
 Stay for Rock’N Riverwalk, a live music concert that follows the market.